 According to CBS News, the government sees bloggers as one of the dangers to be studied in simulation games.
 To quote from the story,

-Thursday, Feb.
+simulation challenge in Washington, Thursday, Feb.
 9, 2006.
 (AP)

 More than 115 government agencies, companies and organizations participated.
 The government concluded its "Cyber Storm" wargame Friday, its biggest-ever exercise to test how it would respond to devastating attacks over the Internet from anti-globalization activists, underground hackers and bloggers.
 Bloggers?
 Participants confirmed parts of the worldwide simulation challenged government officials and industry executives to respond to deliberate misinformation campaigns and activist calls by Internet bloggers, online diarists whose "Web logs" include political rantings and musings about current events.